-What Is God's "Field"?
+Smaller "Fields" within God's "Field"

-"For we are co-workers in God's service; you are GOD'S FIELD, God's building."
-1 Corinthians 3:9 (NIV - own emphasis added)
+"For we are co-workers in God's service; you are God's field, God's building."
+(1 Corinthians 3:9, NIV) (own emphasis added)

+We see that the New Testament describes the church as God's "field".
 This concept of God's "field" is important for us to understand.
-The word for "field" in this Scripture is the Greek word "georgion".
-This word includes an implicit understanding of an area of activity, with length and breadth, but it also carries the sense of actual work done; of care, cultivation and management, much like a farmer who works his specific farm.
+The word for "field" in this Scripture (Gk. georgion) includes an implicit understanding of an area of activity, with length and breadth, but it also carries the sense of actual work done; of care, cultivation and management, much like a farmer who works his specific farm.
 Jesus has defined what is (and what is not) His church.
-He is the Source of Life and the One who actually works in the "field" that the Father has entrusted to Him, which is the only proper expression of the church within the world.
+He is the source of life and the one who actually works in the "field" that the Father has entrusted to Him, which is the only proper expression of the church within the world.
 Jesus has been entrusted with the entirety of God's Kingdom upon the earth, and thus He is the Lord of all God's "field".

-Importantly, only churches that are connected to Christ, through the Holy Spirit, can properly be called God's field, because they are places where He is Although a gathering of Christians may call themselves a "church", they will not be in Christ's field unless they have Christ as their Head.

-working and has lordship.
+Importantly, only churches that are connected to Christ, through the Holy Spirit, can properly be called God's field, because they are places where He is working and has Lordship.
 This concept is easy to understand if you think of a soccer field.
-When you play soccer, you quickly learn that there is a perimeter line within which the game must be played.
-If you step outside that line you are no longer on the field and thus are no longer able to play the game.
+When you play football, you quickly learn that there is a perimeter line within which the game must be played.
+If you step outside that line, you are no longer on the field and thus are no longer able to play the game.
 In the same way, it is possible for the church to step over the line and be outside the perimeter of what Christ is doing.
-Although a gathering of Christians may call themselves a "church", they will not be in Christ's field unless they have Christ as their Head.
+Although a gathering of Christians may call themselves a "church", they will not be in Christ's field unless they have Christ as their head.

 Unfortunately, not every church is connected to Christ in this way and it is possible for a church to lose connection with Christ.
-In his letter to the church at Colossae, Paul warns them that they "have lost connection with the head" (Colossians 2:19).
+In his letter to the church at Colossae, Paul warns those who are in error that they "have lost connection with the head" (Colossians 2:19, NIV).
 Unless this vital connection is regained, the level to which this disconnection has occurred will impact upon Christ's area of rule in that church.

-One of the ways this can begin to happen is when the church leadership no longer follow the Spirit but instead choose to follow the leading of men, or some other thing.
-These churches will then fall outside of Christ's field.
-The Colossian church had originally been connected to Christ, but somehow they had "lost connection" with Him.
-Thus, they were falling outside of Christ's field when Paul wrote his letter.
-As an apostle, he was trying to bring them back under Christ's influence and Lordship.
+One of the ways this can begin to happen is when the church leadership no longer follows the Spirit but instead chooses to follow the leading of men, or some other thing.
+An example is found in the letter to the Galatians where the church was in danger of deserting Christ by "turning to a different gospel" (Galatians 1:6, NIV).
+The real danger for them was that they were heading to being disconnected ("accursed" - Galatians 1:8, ESV) from Christ if they continued.
+Thus, they were in danger of falling outside of Christ's field when Paul wrote his letter.
+As an apostle, he was trying to bring them back from legalism and under Christ's influence and Lordship.